 I didn’t think it was possible, but an eggless low carb carrot cake recipe?

-Let’s not forget the healthy dairy free cream cheese frosting which makes it the ultimate healthy dessert!
+Let’s not forget the EASY dairy free cream cheese frosting which makes it the ultimate dessert!

 Moist on the inside, fluffy on the inside, we use coconut yogurt and arrowroot to give it that incredible texture…without eggs!

 How to make Paleo Carrot Cake from scratch

 - Step 1: Prep your ingredients and pan– Line a 9 x 9-inch square pan or loaf pan with parchment paper and set aside.
 In a large mixing bowl, combine your dry ingredients, except for the walnuts and carrots, and mix well.
 In a seperate small bowl, combine your wet ingredients and mix well.

 - Step 2: Combine all your ingredients- Combine your wet and dry ingredients and mix until fully incorporated.
 Fold in your chopped carrots and chopped walnuts.

 - Step 3: Transfer to a loaf pan or square pan- Transfer the batter into the lined pan, using a rubber spatula to spread it out in an even layer.
 Top with extra walnuts.

 - Step 4: Bake at 175C/350F- Bake the carrot cake for 40-45 minutes, or until a toothpick comes out clean from the center.
 I found using my oven, 43 minutes was the right amount, so just be sure to double-check.
 Remove from the oven and allow to cool in the pan for 20 minutes, before transferring to a wire rack to cool completely.

 - Step 5: Prepare your frosting and frost the cake- Prepare your healthy cream cheese frosting by combining your cream cheese of choice with sticky sweetener and vanilla extract.
 Frost the carrot cake, and top with extra chopped walnuts, before slicing up.